 Using gel in 2b waves: but which gel?

 Honestly, using gel during the summer was amazing for my hair!
-If you have humidity, I cannot recommend trying a gel.
+If you have humidity, I definitely recommend trying a gel.
 Remember to check the ingredients to avoid silicones, but a gel is pretty easy to find.
 The other thing is, many curly girl friendly gels are very affordable.
 I spent $2.77 (it was on sale) on my Aussie Instant Freeze, and my hair loves it on wash day.

 Edit: 3/27/18 – I mention the humidity and summer weather a lot in the above, but I continued to use this gel during the whole winter.
 I just use a lot less.
 In fact, right now I only use a pea sized amount.
 I apply this to soaking wet hair directly in the shower and take it from the ends to a couple inches below my roots (I have a different, non-hard hold gel) that I use at my roots.